Testosterone Levels and their Impact On Male Health – Hormonal Impacts

 Behavioral Traits

 Testosterone shapes male behavior, fostering traits like confidence, competitiveness, and controlled aggression.
-A lack of testosterone or testosterone can lead to mood swings, low self-esteem, or even depression, while balanced levels support emotional stability.
+A lack of testosterone or low levels of testosterone can lead to mood swings, low self-esteem, or even depression, while balanced levels support emotional stability.

 Energy Levels